ALB37/08-09-vanilla-rest-server/lab-andrew/README.md

 ## Making Requests to the API

- To make a GET request, the path will be '__server_address__/api/cats' and an array of all cat objects will be returned with a success message.
+ To make a GET request, the path will be '__server_address__/api/cats', e.g. 'http://localhost:3000/api/cats', and an array of all cat objects will be returned with a success message.
 If an additional cat ID is supplied as a query string, a specific cat will be returned if that ID exists.
-A POST request can be made, which expects a JSON object in the form of '{"name":"<cat's name>","says":"<what the cat says>"}' and a new Cat will be created with a unique ID and a birthday (which calls the Date() method to document the time the Cat was created).
+A POST request can be made, which expects a JSON object in the form of '{"name":"`<cat's name>`","says":"`<what the cat says>`"}' and a new Cat will be created with a unique ID and a birthday (which calls the Date() method to document the time the Cat was created).
 A DELETE request can be made with the same route as a GET request with an ID; it will delete the cat which has that ID.

 ## Technology/Credits

+Created by Andrew Bloom.
 This app is being logged with winston and is using superagent and jest for testing server requests.
 This app is using fs-extra to read and write JSON for persisting storage between sessions.